susanyang17/doc/dev-ref/features-usages.md

 # Language
-Keikai will detect your browser's language setting, and its UI will display the corresponding language.
+Keikai will detect your browser's language setting to display the corresponding language with its UI.

 Currently, the supported UI language are:
 * English